1.2 Health Promotion

 Healthy People 2030 defines personal health literacy as the degree to which individuals have the ability to find, understand, and use information and services to inform health-related decisions and actions for themselves and others.[6]

-Health information can be difficult to understand, and the healthcare system is complex.
+Health information can be difficult to understand, and the health care system is complex.
 Nurses can provide health teaching that is easier to understand for clients by completing the following actions[7]:

 • Use proven strategies, such as answering questions in simple, nonmedical language and using written materials designed for the intended audience.